What is Diastasis Recti?

 ADVICE REGARDING HERBAL TINCTURES AND NUTRI-SUPPLEMENTS CAN BE GIVEN BY MAKING APPOINTMENT WITH THE NUTRITIONIST DR ZEEBA SHARIF WHO TREATS PATIENTS AT THE OSTEOPATHIC CLINIC.

-With the Yorkshire Marathon coming up I’m being asked how my body is coping with the increase in mileage and the demands of training.
+With the London Marathon coming up I’m being asked how my body is coping with the increase in mileage and the demands of training.
 Here is an insight into the behind the scenes work that goes into getting to the start line of any race injury and niggle free.

 1. Listen to your Body: